colcon/colcon.readthedocs.org/user/overriding-packages.rst

 ++++++++++++++++++

 * The overridden package uses a compiled language (C/C++, etc.)
-* The overriding package is ABI incompatible with the overridden one.
+* The overriding package is ABI incompatible with the overridden one

 How to avoid it
 +++++++++++++++